defendimattia/defendimattia/README.md

 - 🎓 Junior Full-Stack Web Developer
 - 💡 Passionate about backend architecture, SQL, and building clean, maintainable systems
 - 🤝 Open to collaboration and learning new technologies
-- 🌱 Currently improving my backend skills Python
+- 🌱 Currently improving my backend skills in Python

 ---